This page was last updated on Thursday 16th July 2020

 London Community Response Fund: London’s funders are working together to provide coordinated funding to support groups responding to the needs of communities affected by the covid-19 pandemic.
-The second wave of funding has been released and focusses both on crisis response and supporting organisations to deliver their services in new ways, including making them fully accessible so that all groups can access services.
+The third wave of funding opened on July 1 and focusses on equality and inclusion, building strong connections with people at risk of the negative impacts of covid-19 and smaller organisations with a turnover under £1million.
 The Vision Foundation’s pledge of £100,000 to help charities supporting blind and partially sighted people in London is being distributed through this Fund.

 London Community Foundation: Funds raised through the National Emergencies Trust are being distributed by Community Foundations.
 The London Community Foundation is helping to distribute these funds, as well as offering funds raised from other sources.